 A huge stressor in our society involves money.
 It would be a disservice to clients not to include financial health when assessing a client’s goals and needs.
 Finances can influence a person’s self-esteem, relationships, and physical well-being.
 Counselors can offer budgeting strategies, serve as an accountability partner, and explore emotional reasons behind spending and saving habits.

 Here are five important therapeutic practices common in holistic therapy.
 Obviously, there are many more but here are some worth highlighting.

 1. Take a step back.

 When a counselor begins working with a client, it’s important to understand the whole situation.
 Discovering the root cause of conflict may not be the most obvious reason.
 It’s important to remain open, look at the entire person through all six components to consider solutions that haven’t been tried or thought about yet.

 2. Make no assumptions.

 Assumptions aren’t always correct.
-Not only that, but making wrong assumptions can damage the therapeutic process.
+Not only that but making wrong assumptions can damage the therapeutic process.
 They often bring about defensiveness, walls, conflict, and discouragement, which are obviously barriers to growth.
-Not making assumptions, remaining neutrality, and using I statements are critical components of therapy.
+Not making assumptions, remaining neutral, and using I statements are critical components of therapy.